-Example 9.5 Let the text again be t = s\$ = STETSTESTE\$ and the pattern be p = TEST.
-First, the last character of p, namely T, is searched in F and all occurrences are highlighted in black.
-Then the next character of p, which is S, is searched in F. All occurrences of S that are precursors of the already highlighted Ts are also marked.
-The newly marked Ss are searched in F and the precursors, which correspond to the next character of the pattern
+Example 9.6 Consider the text t = s\$ = RHABARBERBARBARA\$ and the pattern p = BARBAR.
+The Burrows-Wheeler Transform of t is L = bwt(t) = ARHBBBRRARBRAAEA\$.

+Figure 9.3 illustrates the search: First, the last character of p, namely R, is searched in F and all occurrences are highlighted in black.
+Then the next character of p, which is S, is searched in L. All occurrences of S that are precursors of the already highlighted S are also marked.
+The newly marked S are searched in F and the precursors, which correspond to the next character of the pattern (E), are searched.
+Here there is only one matching precursor.
+Afterwards the last searched character, the T, is found as a precursor of the E. In Table 9.3 this example is sketched.